icosalogic/inverter_design_manual/README.md

 ![Hybrid inverter annual power loss savings](media/Summary_loss.png)

-Another advantage of this approach is that at light and high loads, the controller can select different blades in a round-robin fashion, based on FET temperature.
+Another advantage of this approach is that at light and medium loads, the controller can select different blades in a round-robin fashion, based on FET temperature.
 Since R<sub>ds(on)</sub> and switching overhead are both temperature sensitive, using the FETs with the lowest temperature can yield significant efficiency gains.